DmitryMitin/OpenXMLEditor/README.md

 - Large OpenXML files (>50MB) may work slowly
 - Binary data (images) are displayed as Base64
-- Some specific OpenXML elements may require manual formatting

 ## 📈 Development Plans